Aeschylus: Death

 In 458 BC, Aeschylus returned to Sicily for the last time, visiting the city of Gela, where he died in 456 or 455 BC.
 Valerius Maximus wrote that he was killed outside the city by a tortoise dropped by an eagle which had mistaken his head for a rock suitable for shattering the shell, and killed him.
-Pliny, in his Naturalis Historiæ, adds that Aeschylus had been staying outdoors to avoid a prophecy that he would be killed by a falling object, but this story may be legendary and due to a misunderstanding of the iconography on Aeschylus's tomb.
-Aeschylus' work was so respected by the Athenians that after his death his tragedies were the only ones allowed to be restaged in subsequent competitions.
+Pliny, in his Naturalis Historiæ, adds that Aeschylus had been staying outdoors to avoid a prophecy that he would be killed by a falling object, but this story may be a legend and due to a misunderstanding of the iconography on Aeschylus's tomb.
+Aeschylus's work was so respected by the Athenians that after his death his tragedies were the only ones allowed to be restaged in subsequent competitions.
 His sons Euphorion and Euæon and his nephew Philocles also became playwrights.

-The inscription on Aeschylus' gravestone makes no mention of his theatrical renown, commemorating only his military achievements:
+The inscription on Aeschylus's gravestone makes no mention of his theatrical renown, commemorating only his military achievements:

-According to Castoriadis, the inscription on his grave signifies the primary importance of "belonging to the City" (polis), of the solidarity that existed within the collective body of citizen-soldiers.

 Works

 The seeds of Greek drama were sown in religious festivals for the gods, chiefly Dionysus, the god of wine.
-During Aeschylus' lifetime, dramatic competitions became part of the City Dionysia, held in spring.
+During Aeschylus's lifetime, dramatic competitions became part of the City Dionysia, held in spring.
 The festival opened with a procession which was followed by a competition of boys singing dithyrambs, and all culminated in a pair of dramatic competitions.
 The first competition Aeschylus would have participated in involved three playwrights each presenting three tragedies and one satyr play.
-Such format is called a continuous tragic tetralogy.
-It allowed Aeschylus to explore the human and theological and cosmic dimensions of a mythic sequence, developing it in successive phases.
 A second competition involving five comedic playwrights followed, and the winners of both competitions were chosen by a panel of judges.

 Aeschylus entered many of these competitions, and various ancient sources attribute between seventy and ninety plays to him.
 Only seven tragedies attributed to him have survived intact: The Persians, Seven Against Thebes, The Suppliants, the trilogy known as The Oresteia (the three tragedies Agamemnon, The Libation Bearers and The Eumenides), and Prometheus Bound (whose authorship is disputed).
 With the exception of this last play – the success of which is uncertain – all of Aeschylus's extant tragedies are known to have won first prize at the City Dionysia.

 The Alexandrian Life of Aeschylus claims that he won the first prize at the City Dionysia thirteen times.
-This compares favorably with Sophocles' reported eighteen victories (with a substantially larger catalogue, an estimated 120 plays), and dwarfs the five victories of Euripides, who is thought to have written roughly 90 plays.
+This compares favorably with Sophocles's reported eighteen victories (with a substantially larger catalogue, an estimated 120 plays), and dwarfs the five victories of Euripides, who is thought to have written roughly 90 plays.